Jrmromao/prompt-craft/sdk/ERROR_HANDLING.md

 You'll see helpful warnings (not errors):

 ```
-[PromptCraft] Warning: No API key provided.
+[CostLens] Warning: No API key provided.
 Tracking and optimization features will be disabled, but your app will continue to work.
-[PromptCraft] Invalid API key - tracking disabled.
+[CostLens] Invalid API key - tracking disabled.
 Your app will continue to work.
-[PromptCraft] Invalid API key - smart routing disabled
+[CostLens] Invalid API key - smart routing disabled
-[PromptCraft] Invalid API key - optimization disabled
+[CostLens] Invalid API key - optimization disabled
 ```

 ## Network Failures